matteotagliatti/arcade-games/README.md

 ![screen](screen.png)

 Arcade Games made with Vanilla JavaScript.
 Structure of the website made with [Jekyll](https://jekyllrb.com/).
-The website is developed with a Mobile First approach.

 Design by Me.
 Logo made with Photoshop.